The role of Antioxidants in Anti-Aging skin care

-A system which consists of antioxidants and antioxidant enzymes.
-Over the food, we take all the necessary components of this system to us.
+A system that consists of antioxidants and antioxidant enzymes.
+Over the food, we take all the necessary components of this system.
 As we get older, this system works more slowly, and when we expose our skin to more sun or air pollution, there is an increased need for these antioxidants.

-Also, when the defense of the free radicals is reduced, damage to the skin cells remains, which can show as wrinkling, pigmentation and in the long run even as skin cancer
+Also, when the defense of the free radicals is reduced, damage to the skin cells remains, which can show as wrinkling, pigmentation, and in the long run, even skin cancer.

-The most important antioxidants are the vitamins E, and C. The vitamin E protects the cell walls, and the vitamin C takes over the protection inside the cell.
-Various other vital substances support this system: beta-carotene (carrots), polyphenols (grapes, berries), lycopene (tomatoes) and flavonoids (citrus fruits, apples), as well as zinc, copper, manganese, and selenium.
+The most important antioxidants are vitamins E, and C. Vitamin E protects the cell walls, and vitamin C takes over the protection inside the cell.
+Various other vital substances support this system: beta-carotene (carrots), polyphenols (grapes, berries), lycopene (tomatoes), and flavonoids (citrus fruits, apples), as well as zinc, copper, manganese, and selenium.

 A variety of cosmetics, especially the group of anti-aging products, are equipped with antioxidants.

 Some products contain pure substances such as vitamins C and E. Vitamin E is sometimes called tocopherol.
 Others rely on the power of plants as they naturally contain a wealth of antioxidants.
 Well-known examples are polyphenols in grapes, green tea or pomegranate, vitamin C from acerola cherry or sea buckthorn, and vitamin E from various vegetable oils.